By Molly McMann

 “Except SHE has no freckles,” Molly pointed out, slipping off her coat, “which I’ve always found rather suspicious.”
 Like Betsy, Molly had a high tolerance for cold weather and nearly always wore skimpy summer dresses, even in winter.
-Her exposed arms and shoulders were covered in freckles, as was the visible portion of her chest above her obviously braless breasts.
+Like her face, her exposed arms and shoulders were covered in freckles, as was the visible portion of her chest above her obviously braless breasts.

 “Are you suggesting the Little Mermaid colors her hair?”
 Betsy asked with mock alarm.

 “Well . . .
 I don’t like to start rumors.”